 This is the most requested audio brands for headphones, earphones, and speakers and also one of the most in-demand items by our student panels.
 Best Buy, Walmart, and Target all sell this brand.

-Many students are going to head overseas before they venture into the real world.
+Travel after graduation is easier, so many students are going to head overseas before they venture into the real world.
 Suitcases or travel backpacks for that European adventure (or wherever they may be planning to travel) are always appreciated.
 There are all sorts of bags to make travel lighter and organized.
 Check out ebags.com; they’ve got it all.
 You’ll also find a nice selection of computer bags and briefcases for the new career.

 Backpacks – One of the more popular brands right now is from Herschel Supply Co.
 Check out Bloomingdales, Nordstrom, and Urban Outfitters.
 Their backpacks are sturdy and simple and will transition right into their adult life.